Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 ## Running Shift in Davinci Resolve

-Shift can be integrated in Davinci Resolve and used to automatize editorial process using all the catalog provided with Shift, but specially the Shift_Resolve catalog.
+Shift can be integrated in Davinci Resolve and used to automate editorial process using all the catalog provided with Shift, but specially the Shift_Resolve catalog.

 <figure>
       <img src="images/resolve_shift_ui.png" alt="Resolve Shift UI">